Keeping pets cool in scorching heat

 Serve pet-friendly frozen treats

 Create refreshing snacks using safe, pet-friendly ingredients.
 For dogs, blend banana, peanut butter and a little yogurt, then freeze the mixture in silicone molds.
 Cats might enjoy frozen cubes of unsalted broth with bits of tuna.
-Always double-check ingredients to ensure they’re safe for your pet.
+Always understand the specifics of pet care in hot weather to double-check ingredients to ensure they’re safe for your pet.

 Try cooling vests, bandanas

 Water-activated cooling vests and bandanas are an effective way to help regulate your pet’s body temperature.
 Soak the fabric in cold water, wring out the excess and place it on your pet before heading outdoors.
-Evaporative cooling provides immediate relief, especially during walks.
+Evaporative cooling provides immediate relief, especially in conditions requiring pet care in hot weather.

 Build shady retreats